nathanliow/portfolio-website/src/content/projects/physGO.md

 CSS.
 With enough time and effort, I eventually ironed out some of the bigger formatting discrepancies and overall, I believe the consistentcy is at a level where most people wouldn't mind.

-Formatting on Google Docs was also a pain, almost like a thorn in my side.
+Formatting on Google Docs was also a pain.
 A single page could only allow so much information as it had to be legible and the aligning of text and pictures don't easily snap into a satisfying grid.
 Some of these drawbacks made it difficult to maintain consistency and formatting ultimately became a larger problem than actually studying the physics I was summarizing.